 - Entry fee into Angkor – The entrance fee to Angkor is a one-day pass is $37, a three-day pass is $62, and a seven-day pass is $74.

-- Transportation – It can costing between $20 and $30 per day to use a taxi or tuk-tuk to bring you to Angkor and bring you around the temples.
+- Transportation – It can cost between $20 and $30 per day to use a taxi or tuk-tuk to bring you to Angkor and bring you around the temples.

 - Water and Food – Buying water and food in the Angkor complex is expensive.
 It’s better to bring your own food and plenty of water.